2401-Team-6/reverb-template/README.md

 ## Deployment

-Currently we need a docker image of the function server deployed to an image repository in order to deploy the application.
+Currently we need a docker image of the function server deployed to dockerhub in order to deploy the application.
 To do this we have provided a `Dockerfile` for you to create your own image.
+You first need to deploy the [Reverb Infrastructure CDK](https://github.com/2401-Team-6/reverb-infrastructure), then a github action on this repository can deploy this to the deployed infrastructure.

 ### Github action